-Pineapple Upside Down Dump Cake – This EASY pineapple upside down cake recipe has only 4 ingredients!!
+Pineapple Dump Cake – This EASY pineapple upside down cake recipe has only 4 ingredients!!
 Simply dump the ingredients into the pan and bake.
 The easiest cake recipe EVER and it feeds a crowd!

-All this watching Atlanta has me thinking about the south and southern food…and that brings me to our newest DUMP CAKE recipe for today: Pineapple Upside Down Dump Cake!
+Watching RHO Atlanta has me thinking about the south and southern food…and that brings me to our newest DUMP CAKE recipe for today: Pineapple Upside Down Dump Cake!

-Last month, when I made my Cherry Berry Dump Cake, I got so many comments about all the different flavors people make.
+When I made my Cherry Berry Dump Cake, I got so many comments about all the different flavors people make.
 Peach, cherry, lemon, chocolate…I want to try every single one.
 The one that was brought up most was pineapple with cherry pie filling.
 I thought to myself, of course that’s popular: it’s a Pineapple Upside Down Cake!

 So…I decided to give that recipe a home right here on the blog: a pineapple upside down DUMP cake…where you just dump it all in.
 Easy as pie…or cake, that is.

 - Crushed pineapple: Just a can of it